220314-jwa/Project-2-Team-Alchemy/README.md

 ## Project Description

-Web application that allows user to find restaurantss, view rating and reviews of a restaurant, write and rate a restaurant.
+Web application that allows user to find restaurants, view rating and reviews of a restaurant, write and rate a restaurant.

 ## Technologies Used